 Chaitra Navratri festival is in the running and we are already relishing Navratri special vrat ka khana.
-Navratri commenced on 6th April and will go on till 14th April 2019.
-The Ashtami falls on 13th April this month.
+Navratri commences on 17th October and will go on till 25th October 2020.
+Dussehra falls on 25th of this month.
 Navratri sees many of us sticking to a strict vegetarian diet sans onions, garlic, whole grains and table salt.
 We have our 9-day diet mapped out well in advance and our pantry is stocked with fruits, special fasting flours and rock salt (sendha namak).
 While our main meals are already sorted, we never really gave much thought about our evening snacking.
-We can't really do without a good munchie with our evening tea.
-Can we?
+We can't really do without a good munchie with our evening tea, can we?
 So let's take out some more time and put in some more efforts to plan a diet to meet our evening hunger pangs.
+These delicious vegetarian snacks go perfectly well with your evening cup of tea.

 There are many vegetarian small bites you can prepare with heart-filling (even though limited) stock of fasting foods.
 A cup of warm tea and a tempting plate of nosh and nibbles will make you forget your regular everyday snacks.